Abhaynarayan17/Anti-Narcoleptic-Alarm-System/README.md

 # Anti-Narcoleptic Alarm System
-I've designed and integrated smart glasses with Arduino Nano using Embedded C programming that alerts the user with a buzzing sound  if the user is experiencing Narcolepsy.
+We've designed and integrated smart glasses with Arduino Nano using Embedded C programming that alerts the user with a buzzing sound  if the user is experiencing Narcolepsy.

 ## Project Overview
 Imagine wearing eyeglasses that keep you alert and focused throughout the day.
 Our Anti-Sleep Alarm System is designed to do just that!
 This innovative system integrates seamlessly with your vision, monitoring your eye blinks and providing gentle yet effective alerts whenever you show signs of drowsiness or fatigue.